febinv/CMS/README.md

-This repository contains code for Course Management System project
+This repository contains code for Course Management System final project which was implemented using software design patters in JAVA